journeymonitor/analyze/README.md

 - `cqlsh -e "CREATE KEYSPACE IF NOT EXISTS test WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };"`
 - `cqlsh -e "CREATE KEYSPACE IF NOT EXISTS analyze WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };"`

+Pillar-based Cassandra migration scripts live in `common/src/main/resources/migrations`.
+They are automatically applied whenever an application starts that uses the `CassandraClient` object.

 #### Feed sample testresults into local Cassandra